 Libraries are full of surprises.
-Libraries in Brighton & Hove and West Sussex have started to reopen and you can find out more about that here for Brighton & Hove and here for West Sussex.
-You can also get free e-books, e-comics and audiobooks if you’re a library member.
+You can find out how the library services are operating here for Brighton & Hove and here for West Sussex.
+There’s lots of free online stuff, Did you know you can get free e-books, e-comics and audiobooks if you’re a library member?
 If you’re not already a member, it’s easy to join online.

-- Brighton & Hove: Jubilee and Hove libraries are now open and some services will open in some community libraries from 24 August, but lots of things have changed – see here for more info.
-For online library services, click here.
-To join the library service as a new member, click here.
+- Brighton & Hove: To join the library service as a new member, click here.
 Follow the library service on Facebook here.

-- East Sussex: five libraries have reopened and there’s a ‘Select and Collect’ service in place.
-Find out more here.
-Find out what’s available online here.
+- East Sussex: Find out what’s available online here.
 To join as a new member, click here.
 You can follow the library service on Facebook here.

 - West Sussex: there’s a ‘Select & Collect’ service where you can pick up books from local libraries.
 See everything that’s available online here.
-Or you can visit your local library to browse, although they are opening on limited hours at the moment.
 To join up as a new member, click here.
 Keep in touch with West Sussex libraries via their Facebook page.